BLUR: A Bi-Level Optimization Approach for LLM Unlearning: LLM Unlearning as a Bi-level Optimization Problem

 Note that for an arbitrary choice of $\lambda$, problems~\eqref{eq:reg-exmp} and \eqref{eq:bi-f-l} are not equivalent.
 When $\lambda=0$, the problem reduces to $ \min_{\bft\in [-1,1]} (\theta-2)^2$ leading to the optimal solution $\theta=2$, that is outside of $\Theta$.
 As $\lambda\rightarrow \infty$, the regularization term dominates, forcing the optimal solution to be \textbf{any} value within $\Theta$. \end{example} \begin{remark} Of course, if necessary, one can easily switch the order of the lower and upper-level problems, emphasizing more on preserving model utilities.
 However, we found that both conceptually and numerically, this is not a good modeling choice (at least from the datasets we have tested).
-Therefore, throughout this paper, we will not mention this case. \end{remark} \paragraph{KKT Conditions.} We reformulate problem ~\eqref{eq:bi-f-l} as a constrained optimization problem: where $f^{\star} = \min_{\bft\in \R^d} f(\bft)$.
-This yields the following KKT conditions:

-where $\zeta$ is the Lagrange multiplier for $f(\bft) = f^\star$.
-However, in the context of LLM unlearning, we often deal with nonconvex loss functions.
-When the primal feasibility condition in~\eqref{eq:prim-feas} cannot be satisfied exactly, we instead aim to converge to a stationary point where $\nabla f(\boldsymbol{\theta}) = 0$.
-Therefore, we replace the second quality in \eqref{eq:prim-feas} with the stationarity condition for the lower-level problem.
-More specifically, we aim to find solution $\bft$ that satisfies the following conditions:
+Therefore, throughout this paper, we will not mention this case. \end{remark} In the LLM unlearning, we often deal with nonconvex objectives.
+When the primal feasibility condition for~\eqref{eq:bi-f-l} cannot be satisfied exactly, we instead aim to converge to a stationary point where $ \|\nabla f(\boldsymbol{\theta})\|^2 \!\leq\! \epsilon_0$ for some $\epsilon_0\geq 0$.
+Further, we require an approximate stationarity condition of the Lagrangian function $\|\nabla r(\bft) \!+\! \zeta \nabla f(\bft)\|^2 \!\leq\! \epsilon_1$ for some $\epsilon_1\!\geq\!
+0$ where $\zeta$ is the Lagrange multiplier.
+Hence, we aim to find solution $\bft$ that satisfies: